cloudfoundry-incubator/docker-boshrelease/README.md

 # Bosh release for Docker

 One of the fastest ways to get [Docker](https://www.docker.io/) and orchestrate containers with persistent data on any infrastructure is to deploy this BOSH release.

 ## Disclaimer

 This is not presently a production ready [Docker](https://www.docker.io/) BOSH release.
 This is a work in progress.
+It is suitable for experimentation and may not become supported in the future.

 This BOSH release needs a [BOSH stemcell](http://bosh_artifacts.cfapps.io/file_collections?type=stemcells) with a embedded Linux kernel >= 3.8, so be sure to use one of the public stemcells that come with Ubuntu Trusty.

 ## Usage